cadriansalazarg/Final_Version_Demo_OpenHW_2017_Xilinx/Server/README.md

 PythonFiles/ ------------ this directory contains the python scripts used in the simulation and graph creation.

+Script_stimuli_gen/ ------------ this directory contains the python scripts used in to create the network stimulus.

 ## Instructions (Last revision: 6-28-2017)
 To build the website, several steps have to be executed: